IHTSDO/snowstorm/docs/security-configuration.md

 # Snowstorm Security Configuration Guide

 ## Read Only Mode
 In many cases Snowstorm can be run in read-only mode.
-Simply load SNOMED CT data and then switch on read-only mode using configuration option `snowstorm.rest-api.readonly=false`.
+Simply load SNOMED CT data and then switch on read-only mode using configuration option `snowstorm.rest-api.readonly=true`.
 In this mode all API functions which make changes to content are disabled, they are also hiden from the Swagger API documentation page.

 ## Role Based Access Control